A topic from the subject of Decomposition in Chemistry.

 Main Concepts:

-- Coefficient: A number placed in front of a substance to indicate the number of moles or molecules of that substance participating in the reaction.
+• Coefficient: A number placed in front of a chemical formula in a balanced equation.
+It indicates the relative number of moles or molecules of that substance involved in the reaction.

 Experiment: Balancing the Equation for Decomposition Reactions